jaimegag/tkg-zone/windows/logging/README.md

-# Prometheus Windows Exporter setup
+# Fluent-Bit Logging setup

 This guide walks you through the steps to deploy and test Fluent-Bit on Windows nodes, and connect it to a ElasticSearch+Kibana comonent running in the Linux cluster.

-The Fluent Bit configuration has been influenced from several sources [1](https://aws.amazon.com/blogs/containers/centralized-logging-for-windows-containers-on-amazon-eks-using-fluent-bit/)[2](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid-Integrated-Edition/1.15/tkgi/GUID-windows-logging.html#configure-fluent-bit-6)[3](https://docs.fluentbit.io/manual/installation/kubernetes#windows-deployment), plus includes a few filters and Lua scripts to improve the log parsing.
+The Fluent-Bit configuration has been influenced from several sources [1](https://aws.amazon.com/blogs/containers/centralized-logging-for-windows-containers-on-amazon-eks-using-fluent-bit/)[2](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid-Integrated-Edition/1.15/tkgi/GUID-windows-logging.html#configure-fluent-bit-6)[3](https://docs.fluentbit.io/manual/installation/kubernetes#windows-deployment), plus includes a few filters and Lua scripts to improve the log parsing.
 Credit to `Itay Talmi`.

 The ElasticSearch and Kibana configuration has been reused from the TKG-Lab repository [here](https://github.com/Tanzu-Solutions-Engineering/tkg-lab/blob/main/docs/shared-services-cluster/06_ek_ssc.md).
 Simplified to use service of type LB instead of Ingress.